m1gwings/summaries/swe-2/cheatsheet.md

 The **de-facto standard framework** for developing microservices in Java is **Spring**.
 Spring offers explicit support for several key functionalities, like: **building RESTful APIs**, handling communication between microservices, user authentication, building an API gateway.

-Let's see a **simple example** of service built with Spring: you are taasked with developing a service that will handle HTTP GET requests on `http://localhost:8080/greeting`.
+Let's see a **simple example** of service built with Spring: you are tasked with developing a service that will handle HTTP GET requests on `http://localhost:8080/greeting`.
 The service will provide a JSON representation of a greeting response: `{"id": 1, "content": "Hello, World!"}`.
 You have the option to personalize the greeting by including an optional name parameter in the query string: `http://localhost:8080/greeting?name=User`.
 In this case the JSON will contain the following content: `{"id": 1, "content": "Hello, User!"}`. `id` is an integer number that keeps track of the number of times that we greeted a user.

 The OpenAPI specification is: